vaughngit/aws-dotnet-cdk-ec2-windows/README.md

    5) Once connected click on the instanceid in the header section to expand the remote display or select the full screen option in the top right-hand coner of the display.

-* See this reference for addditional guidance in setting up CDK within your AWS Environment: https://docs.aws.amazon.com/cdk/v2/guide/cli.html
+> See this reference for addditional guidance in setting up CDK within your AWS Environment: https://docs.aws.amazon.com/cdk/v2/guide/cli.html

-## Useful commands
-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-It uses the [.NET Core CLI](https://docs.microsoft.com/dotnet/articles/core/) to compile and execute your project.

-* `dotnet build src` compile this app
-* `cdk deploy`       deploy this stack to your default AWS account/region
-* `cdk diff`         compare deployed stack with current state
-* `cdk synth`        emits the synthesized CloudFormation template